JasonHeoJung/MAD-Assignment-SPlanner/README.md

 Natalie - Did the layout of the timetable
 Justin - Did the database of the whole application
-Guo heng - Did the layout of to do list and subject tracker Yo ming - Did the layout and part of the database of homepage and did the functions for Timer
-Jason - did the layout for profile page, login and sign up page
+Guo heng - Did the layout of to do list and subject tracker Yo ming - Did the layout, part of the database of homepage, the functions for Timer and The navigation bar to move between fragment activities Jason - did the layout for profile page, login and sign up page

 User guides: